sputhiyamadam/PYRATES_workshop/.ipynb_checkpoints/README-checkpoint.md

 # Example repsitory for pyrates workshop

-# PYRATES_workshop
-# PyRATES - Reproducible Study - Sreedevi
+# PYRATES_workshop - Reproducible Study

-## Periodicity in Rainfall in relation to topography over the Maritime Continent
+## Identifying the periodicity in rainfall over the Maritime Continent in relation to different topographical factors.

- Author:
+ Author: Sreedevi Puthiyamadam Vasu
  Date: created on June 4,
  License: